pixolin/scroll-to-anchor/readme.txt

 3. Creating link to anchor

 == Changelog ==

 = 0.4.3 =
+Enhancement: TinyMCE modals now can be localized.
 Fix:
-* TinyMCE-Modal now shows warning if anchor name wasn't set (field left empty)
-* Using anchor names with spaces now doesn't cause errors in the browser.
-For example let's assume you add an acnhor with the name "summary chapter one".
-Depending on your settings, the anchor will be shown as "Anchor: Summary Chapter One", while spaces will be replaced by hyphens for the anchor ID: `<span id="summary-chapter-one" class="sta-anchor " aria-hidden="true"></span>`.
-Make sure, you use hyphens in the target-name of your links! (special thanks to Guido van der Leest)
+* Anchor names now may contain spaces, uppper-/lowercase letters and even German umlauts.
+If you e.g. add an anchor "Großes Glück", you will see a message that the anchor id was added as `#grosses-glueck` (but will display as _Anchor: Großes Glück_ in the front end).
+This seems to be the best solution for SEO and should give you a little more flexibility naming your anchors.
 * Anchors may now encapsule content.
-However, if you want to use both, enclosing and not enclosing shortcodes _and_ updated from a previous version, you need to add closing slashes to existing, not enclosing  anchors (e.g. `[sta_anchor id="top" /]`).
+However, if you want to use both, enclosing and not enclosing shortcodes _and_ updated from a previous version, you need to add closing slashes to your previously existing, not enclosing anchors (e.g. `[sta_anchor id="top" /]`).
+If you just edit new pages, don't worry.
+* You get a warning in the TinyMCE modal, if you left the field for the anchor name empty

 = 0.4.2 =
 Fix: Code Bug, optimizes SVG file.
 Thanks to Sergej Müller.